Return on Investment

 Step 2: Solution Development

-Clemco engineers and project managers analyze possible solutions and then ideate with your engineers and/or team members to develop possible approaches.
+Clemco project managers and engineering analyze possible solutions and then ideate with your engineers and/or team members to develop possible approaches.
 They continue to collaborate “engineer-to-engineer” until the best solution is identified.

 - Your team and Clemco investigate whether new discoveries have altered the scope of your project.